 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.
 The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are planning to study abroad.
 The program aims to diversify the kinds of students who study abroad and the countries and regions where they go by supporting undergraduates who might otherwise not participate due to financial constraints.
 Ideally, students should begin their application one full semester before their study abroad program is scheduled to begin.
 The application deadline is in early March.

 The National Security Education Program's Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Scholarships are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Maximum scholarship awards are: $10,000 for a semester and $20,000 for a full academic year.
 The application deadline is in early February.
+Please apply early for this scholarship before the results of Japan Study are announced.

 The Bridging Scholarship for Study Abroad in Japan